witwicki/streaming_xtts/README.md

 The lip-syncing feature additionally requires:
 - [PyLips](https://github.com/witwicki/PyLips) (forked from original development by students at USC Interaction Lab)

+For NVIDIA GPUs, `deepspeed` (python package) is strongly encouraged for reducing the time to first chunk during inference.

 ## Quick start

 On the server side (where inference is perfomed and audio optionally plays):